qianweicheng/rasa/edo_pro/rasasc_jeff/data/nlu.md

 - how do i change password in us est
 - i want to change my password
 - i would want to change my email account password
+- how do i change my account password
+- how do i change my password ?

 ## intent:criticise
 - app sucks